yelrom0/chat-bot/README.md

 ## Will you update this in the future?

 - Likely every so often, if issues come up possibly, but less likely to do so as it was meant as just a small learning project. ¯\\\_(ツ)\_/¯

+## Who am I?

+- I'm Daniel Morley, a Backend Python Developer from Melbourne, Australia.
+I enjoy tinkering with my home server and sometimes write small projects like this (and sometimes some larger).